-- preparing the Financial Report in accordance with the Corporations Act 2001, including giving a true and fair view of the financial position and performance of the Group, and in compliance with Australian Accounting Standards and the Corporations Regulations 2001 - implementing necessary internal control to enable the preparation of a Financial Report in accordance with the Corporations Act 2001, including giving a true and fair view of the financial position and performance of the Group, and that is free from material misstatement, whether due to fraud or error - assessing the Group and Company's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
-This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group and Company or to cease operations, or have no realistic alternative but to do so.
+- preparing the Financial Reports in accordance with the Corporations Act 2001, including giving a true and fair view of the financial position and performance of each of the Group and Company, and in compliance with Australian Accounting Standards and the Corporations Regulations 2001 - implementing necessary internal controls to enable the preparation of a Financial Reports in accordance with the Corporations Act 2001, including giving a true and fair view of the financial position and performance of each of the Group and Company, and that is free from material misstatement, whether due to fraud or error - assessing the Group and Company's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
+This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group and the Company or to cease operations, or have no realistic alternative but to do so.

-Auditor's responsibilities for the audit of the Financial Report
+Auditor's responsibilities for the audits of the Financial Reports